zedtran/AubieMemoryGame/app/Notes/readme.txt

 3. Special instructions needed to build the app (if none, please indicate "none").

-4. A list of known bugs.
+4. A list of known bugs: